tastepwalle/underi18n/README.md

 `underi18n` is a minimalistic approach to internationalization for javascript-based templates.
 It can work in conjuction with other libraries providing the templates, such as [underscore](http://underscorejs.org/#template) or [moustache](https://github.com/janl/mustache.js).
 It supports variable substitution and AMD loading.

+[_Edit:_ To supplement this library, I have bolted on some support for Django and its internationalization framework.
+In terms of modifications to the original repository, I have only modified the default end delimiter to be `_%>` (originally `%>`, which can clobber some regexes when used with underscore variable tags).
+The remainder of my additions can be seen in the appended section 'Django Integration' below ~PWALLE 10/8/15]

 ## Catalogs

 `underi18n` uses a simple JSON format for catalogs, following the standard `gettext` format.
 In the following example,